cortexproject/cortex/docs/configuration/config-file-reference.md

 # Grafana includes X-Dashboard-Uid header in query requests.
 If this field is
 # provided then X-Dashboard-Uid header of request should match this value.
 If
 # not set, it won't be checked.
-This attribute won't be applied to metadata
+This property won't be applied to metadata
 # queries.
 [dashboard_uid: <string> | default = ""]

 # Grafana includes X-Panel-Id header in query requests.
 If this field is
 # provided then X-Panel-Id header of request should match this value.
 If not
 # set, it won't be checked.
-This attribute won't be applied to metadata queries.
+This property won't be applied to metadata queries.
 [panel_id: <string> | default = ""]
 ```